-The light strip is LED, so it doesn’t utilize much energy, and the touch sensor is easy to use for adjusting the brightness and color to mirror the type of environment you spend the most time in.
+The light strip is LED, so it doesn’t utilize much energy, and the touch sensor is easy to use for adjusting the brightness and color to mirror the type of environment where you spend the most time.
 The built-in USB port is especially convenient because you can charge your phone while you follow tutorials.

 The Modern Resin Stone Vanity Mirror is a glamorous choice for a workspace that seemingly never has enough room to store all of your products.
 The white-stone base and the clean, polished frame ensure that it will seamlessly blend into the rest of your décor.